Ector County Coliseum: Tenants

-It is home to the Odessa Jackalopes (North American Hockey League), the West Texas Warbirds (Champions Indoor Football), the Sand Hills Rodeo, and the biennial Permian Basin International Oil Show.
+It is home to the Odessa Jackalopes (North American Hockey League), the Sand Hills Rodeo, and the biennial Permian Basin International Oil Show.

 Each January the arena hosts a major rodeo, and the animals are kept in a large hall at one end of the arena.
 This is the same area that, before hockey games, group picnics are served to as many as 500 people.

-In 2019, the arena became home to the FC West Texas Rumbleweeds indoor soccer team.

 History

 The Coliseum was built in 1954 and was previously the home of the original Odessa Jackalopes team.
 The Coliseum was the oldest arena still being used for CHL games until the Fort Wayne Komets and their facility, the Allen County War Memorial Coliseum, entered the league in 2010.
-It was home to the Odessa/West Texas Roughnecks indoor football team from 2004 until the team folded in 2012.
+It was home to the Odessa/West Texas Roughnecks indoor football team from 2004 until the team folded in 2012, then the West Texas Warbirds/Desert Hawks arena football franchise, who played from 2021 to 2024.

+On April 29, 1983 - after rehearsing with new production for several days - the British band Def Leppard launched their first headlining tour at the coliseum.

 English heavy rock band Deep Purple played the first-ever US gig of their comeback tour at the venue on Jan 18, 1985.